fyrak1s/fyrak1s/README.md

 *— a Linux distribution that turns the FHS on its pɐǝɥ* 🙃

 <br>
 GoboLinux presents an alternative & unique perspective on the linux ecosystem.
-I actively strive for it to become a distro that is handy, comfy, community / user oriented, innovative, novel and - most of all - fun!! :)
+I strive for it to become a distro that is handy, comfy, community / user oriented, innovative, novel and - most of all - fun!! :)

 <br>
 <br>
-If you would like to support my work, you have the opportunity to do so via ko-fi:
+If you'd like to support my work, you have the opportunity to do so via ko-fi:

 ###
 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/fyrak1s)